generation-org/jwd-final-project/README.md

-# jwd-final-project
+# Jr Web Developr Final Project
-Instructions for the final project of Jr Web Developer
+Instructions for the final project of Jr Web Developer program at Generation.org.